ioeXNetwork/ioeX.BravoMesh.CarrierModule/README.md

-# IOEX BravoMesh Carrier Module SDK
+# IOEX BravoMesh Network Module SDK

 ## Summary
 IOEX leveraged Elastos functions to create its owned features and also business cases.

-IOEX BravoMesh Carrier is a decentralized peer to peer communication framework.
+IOEX BravoMesh Network is a decentralized peer to peer communication framework.

 ## Build from source